datahub-project/datahub/docs/browseV2/browse-paths-v2.md

 The `id` in a `BrowsePathEntry` is required and is what will be shown in the UI unless the optional `urn` field is populated.
 If the `urn` field is populated, we will try to resolve this path entry into an entity object and display that entity's name.
 We will also show a link to allow you to open up the entity profile.

-The `urn` field should only be populated if there is an entity in your DataHub instance that belongs in that entity's Browse path.
-This makes most sense for Datasets to have Container entities in the Browse paths as well as some other cases such as a DataFlow being part of a DataJob's Browse path.
+The `urn` field should only be populated if there is an entity in your DataHub instance that belongs in that entity's browse path.
+This makes most sense for Datasets to have Container entities in the browse paths as well as some other cases such as a DataFlow being part of a DataJob's browse path.
 For any other situation, feel free to leave `urn` empty and populate `id` with the text you want to be shown in the UI for your entity's path.

 ## Additional Resources